lkoepsel/RPi_10C/README.md

 This step will connect you to the Raspberry Pi using the *command line interface* in your browser window.
 #### 1. Connect

 Click on the connect button as shown above.
-This will open a small browser window showing the *CLI* for the *RPi*.
+This will open a small browser window showing a terminal interface or *CLI* for the *RPi*.

 #### 2. Copy and Paste: